Frequently Asked Questions

 Air or train travel arrangements are usually booked and paid for by local organisers for non-Sydney workshops.

-Other costs to include in the budget: printing of the workshop manuals, catering, venue rental, gifts for stroke survivors who participate in the workshop.
+Other costs to include in the budget: printing of the workshop manuals (some therapists prefer a digital copy which can reduce costs), catering, venue rental, gifts for stroke survivors who participate in the workshop.

 Yes – most workshops involve at least 6 stroke survivors (or adults with reduced balance) for 2 hours each day, where therapists apply evidence-based training ideas.
 People with stroke/reduced balance may be an inpatient or an out-patient.
 They may come alone or with their relatives.
 Each stroke survivor will be given practice to undertake overnight and their performance and goal achievement will be reviewed the following day.